Butternut Squash And Apple Soup (Stovetop or IP)

 Recipe Notes

 1. Measuring amounts: Use the recipe amounts as a guideline.
 If you have a bit more or less butternut squash or onions, it won’t matter.
 You also may need more or less broth depending on the size of your pot.
-Tip: The key is to use enough broth just to cover the vegetables.
-Once the soup is cooked and pureed, you can add a bit more if the soup is too thick to get the consistency you like.

-1. I like to use thyme and rosemary, but you can also consider curry powder, cinnamon, coriander, nutmeg or a splash of sherry vinegar.
+2. Seasonings: Try curry powder, cinnamon, coriander, nutmeg or a splash of sherry vinegar.

-4. To add heat, use red pepper flakes or a pinch of cayenne pepper.
+6. To add heat, use red pepper flakes or a pinch of cayenne pepper.

 5. How to make butternut squash soup in an instant pot.
-Press saute function and let heat up.
+Press sauté function and let heat up.
 Add oil and veggies.
-Saute for 5 minutes.
-Turn saute function off.
+Sauté for 5 minutes.
+Turn sauté function off.
 Add broth and seasonings.
 Set pressure cooker to High Pressure for 10 minutes.
 Place lid on and turn knob to Sealing.
 Once finished cooking, do a quick release, taking care not to burn yourself from the steam.
 When button drops, you can safely take off lid.
-Puree soup with immersion blender in the instant pot.
+Purée soup with immersion blender in the instant pot.
 Add cream and adjust seasonings as needed.

 Nutritional information is estimated and includes 1/4 cup/59 ml half and half cream for the entire soup and a white potato (not sweet potato).